 • From $799 / £849 (256GB)

 The OnePlus 12 is the latest triple-lens array flagship from OnePlus with high-end specs.
-As it is not one of the “big three” you won’t be paying a premium price, but that said the OnePlus 12 is not cheap, starting at around £800 it sits at the upper end of mid-range price point.
+As it is not one of the “big three” you won’t be paying a premium price; but it isn’t cheap.

 Equipped with a competent three-module camera setup that provides a solid basis for street photography, it’s something of a portrait specialist; one module being a fairly short telephoto equivalent 48mm lens, with dedicated portrait modes built in.
 As many street photographers favour a 50mm lens, this makes it an attractive option.